Restream/reindexer/cpp_src/readme.md

 ### TLS support

-Reindexer hash TLS support for HTTP/1(HTTPS) and CPROTO(RPCS).
-In order to run Reindexer with TLS support, it is necessary that `openssl` and `libssl` libraries are installed in the system.
+Reindexer has TLS support for HTTP/1 (HTTPS) and CPROTO (RPCS).
+To run Reindexer with TLS support, the `openssl` and `libssl` libraries must be installed on the system.
 Reindexer will detect those libraries on startup if it was built with openssl support option (by default).
 Upon successful loading of `libssl` library symbols, a corresponding entry or error information should appear in the log.

 Paths to files with ssl-certificate (`ssl_cert`) and ssl private key (`ssl_key`) in `PEM`-format must be specified in `reindexer.conf` in `net`-section: